What does LEAF do?

 LEAF litigates and educates.
 Our focus is to act whenever the substantive equality rights guaranteed under Canada’s Charter of Rights and Freedoms need to be protected or strengthened to bring about real change in women’s lives.

 LEAF applies to the Supreme Court of Canada (SCC) or provincial Appeal Courts for intervener status in cases we select.
 Our branch representatives and Law Program Committee watch for cases that are determined to have a significant impact on the equality rights of all women.
-LEAF’s Director of Litigation and a team of pro-bono lawyers work to prepare arguments based on Section 15 and 28 of the Charter.
-Most usually, our resources allow us to intervene in only 3 or 4 cases a year.
-But, since LEAF was founded in 1985, LEAF has intervened in ? cases.
+LEAF’s Legal Director and a team of pro bono lawyers work to prepare arguments based on sections 15 and 28 of the Charter.
+Our limited resources allow us to intervene in only a very small number of cases per year.
+However, since LEAF was founded in 1985, LEAF has intervened in dozens of cases.

 How does LEAF fund its cases?